rochfraser/hello-world/README.md

 # hello-world
-This repository will story ideas, resources, etc.
+This repository will store ideas, resources, etc.

 Hello World,